joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-16-maximum-dice.md

 ## The best strategy

-To make the best decisions, all we need to do is make the best decisions.
+To make the best decisions, we simply need to make the best decisions.

 If we roll five die and get $d_1 \geq d_2 \geq d_3 \geq d_4 \geq d_5,$ then we could